sailoog/openplotter-documentation/en/wifi-access-point.md

 On windows pc install bonjour.

-The easiest way to install is to install itunes and uninstall all parts of itunes only leave out bonjour.
+The easiest way to do this is to install itunes and uninstall all parts of itunes only leave out bonjour.